RMS-DAIM/introduction-to-image-analysis/Pages/Installation-Instructions.md

+# Preparation For Introduction to Image Analysis Workshop

 Please read the following instructions carefully to prepare for the workshop.
+Completing these steps prior to the workshop is essential to ensure we stay on schedule.
+If you are having any trouble with the below instructions, please reach out for help:
+* For issues with FIJI, contact Dave (David.Barry@crick.ac.uk)
+* For conda issues, contact Stefania (stefania.marcotti@kcl.ac.uk)

-# Installing FIJI
+## Installing FIJI

 1. Download FIJI from [here](https://fiji.sc/).